 - The Evil Genius in Time Bandits."Forty-three species of parrot!
 Nipples for men!
 SLUGS!
 Are we not in the hands of a lunatic?"

 - Dr. Vic Frankenstein on Steven Spielberg's short-lived FOX series, Toonsylvania (which everyone remembers as a Playstation game rather than a TV show).

-- Nergal in The Grim Adventures of Billy & Mandy (he was later replaced by another voice actor).
+- Nergal in The Grim Adventures of Billy & Mandy (he was later replaced by Martin Jarvis).

 - The Lobe in Freakazoid!.